What is Chemical Dependency?

 G. A licensed provider or an ancillary provider working under the general supervision of the licensed provider: Physicians; Physician’s Assistant; Nurse Practitioners; Licensed Psychologist;and Licensed Clinical Social Worker.

-H. 1.
-Routinely assess for SUD problem and refer; 2.
-Educate about SUD, treatment, recovery, and relapse; 3.
-Explore impact of SUD on client and the family; 4.
+H.1.
+Routinely assess for problem and refer; 2.
+Educate, treatment, recovery, and relapse; 3.
+Explore impact on client and the family; 4.
 Know the structure of the family; 5.
 Know the developmental stage of the family; 6.
 Provide treatment referrals for family; 7.
 Coordinate with school systems; 8.
 Facilitate referrals to specialized courts; 9.
-Educate clients with SUDs about pregnancy prevention and provide education; 10.
-Inform about AA, NA for the patient with a SUD and Al-Anon, Nar-Anon, Alateen for family members; 11.
+Educate clients about pregnancy prevention and provide education; 10.
+Inform about AA, NA for the patient and Al-Anon, Nar-Anon, Alateen for family members; 11.
 If there are safety issues, Child Protective Services or Elder Protective Services referral may be needed; and 12.
 Ask questions about if the current living situation.